RobertHolzhauser/e28/independent-study/README.md

 + Multipart/form-data request inference
 + Problem details for error status codes

-If we want to use several Api Controller classes we can create a base API controller class and have all of our API controllers inherit from it.
+If we want to use several Api Controller classes, we can create a base API controller class and have all of our API controllers inherit from it.

 ```
 [ApiController]